LSSTDESC/descwl-shear-sims/README.md

     # make a power-spectrum PSF, again you can make your own PSF
     psf = make_psf(psf_type='gauss')

-    # generate some simulation data, with a particular shear,
+    # generate some simulation data, with a particular shear
-    # and dithering, rotation, cosmic rays, bad columns, star bleeds
-    # turned on.
-By sending the star catalog we generate stars and
-    # some can be saturated and bleed

     sim_data = make_sim(
         rng=rng,